JohnBashombe/CSS-Animation-Kit/README.md

 # CSS-Animation-Kit

+## A CSS - Animation Package

+### 100 % CSS, No Javascript involved

-This package contains a compilation of wonderful animation kits
+This package contains a compilation of wonderful CSS animations